-- Ice streams are narrow regions of fast flowing ice that exert an important influence on ice sheet mass balance by drawing down ice to lower elevations, where it is lost through melting (surface or basal) or, where there is a marine or lacustrine margin, calving (Bamber et al., 2000; Bennett, 2003; Robel and Tziperman, 2016).
-As such, ice stream behaviour s areis a key process in numerical models to project the future evolution of contemporary ice sheets (Gandy et al., 2019).
-The geomorphological 35 record created by Late Quaternary ice sheets provides a valuable opportunity to investigate ice stream dynamics, including the controls on ice stream activation, acceleration and shut-down (Winsborrow et al., 2010; Margold et al., 2018; Stokes et al., 2016).
+Ice streams are narrow regions of fast flowing ice that exert an important influence on ice sheet mass balance by drawing down ice to lower elevations, where it is lost through melting (surface or basal) or, where there is a marine or lacustrine margin, calving (Bamber et al., 2000; Bennett, 2003; Robel and Tziperman, 2016).
+As such, ice stream behaviour is a key process in numerical models to project the future evolution of contemporary ice sheets (Gandy et al., 2019).
+The geomorphological record created by Late Quaternary ice sheets provides a valuable opportunity to investigate ice stream dynamics, including the controls on ice stream activation, acceleration and shut-down (Winsborrow et al., 2010; Margold et al., 2018; Stokes et al., 2016).
 Crucially, the palaeoglaciological record allows us to investigate these systems over much longer timescales (1000s of years) than the contemporary observational record (10s of years) (Stokes et al., 2016; Gandy et al., 2019).
-The Laurentide Ice Sheet (LIS) was the largest component of the North American Ice Sheet Complex, which also included the Cordilleran Ice 40 Sheet (CIS) and Innuitian Ice Sheet, during the last glaciation (Dyke et al., 2002, 2003; England et al. 2006; Seguinot et al. 2016; Stokes, 2017; Dalton et al., 2023).
-At the global Last Glacial Maximum (LGM), it-the LIS attained a similar extent to the present-day Antarctic Ice Sheet, providing an ideal location to study the behaviour of palaeo-ice streams. - The LIS reached its all-time maximum extent at during the global LGM ( $\sim 26.5 19.0$ ka) when the western margin coalesced - 45 with the CIS for the first time in the Quaternary, creating an ice saddle between the two ice sheets (Levson and Rutter, 1996; Jackson et al., 1997; Bednarski and Smith, 2007; Clark et al., 2009).
-The LIS reached it's maximum areal extent at 22 ka (Dalton et al., 2023).
-Most ice sheets had reached their maximum between 26.5 ka and 19 ka, although hHowever, there are significant regional variations in the timing of different ice sheet sectors in reachinged their maximum position and here we use the term 'LGM' to refer to the local maximum extent of the northwestern sector of the LIS reached it's maximum extent - at ~17.5 ka, after the global LGM (Clark et al., 2009; Dalton et al., 2023).
-Numerical modelling indicates that abrupt climate 50 warming during the Bølling-Allerød interval (14.7 - 12.9 ka) led to the expansion of the ablation area in the region of the Cordilleran-Laurentide ice saddle (Gregoire et al., 2016).
-In these model simulations, Tthis resulted in a mass balance-elevation feedback and rapid surface lowering in the ice saddle area, which is hypothesized to have caused rapid global mean sea level rise (Gregoire et al., 2012; Gomez et al., 2015; Gregoire et al., 2016).
-However, this scenario is subject to debate, with Pico et - 55 al. (2019) linking the demise of the ice saddle with the shut-down and retreat of the Amundsen Gulf Ice Stream between 13 ka and 11.5 ka and thereby suggesting that the loss of the ice saddle occurred during the cooler period of the Younger Dryas.
-Nevertheless, Rrecently published chronological constraints from the Northwest Territories identify a period of rapid ice sheet thinning in the ice saddle region during the Bølling-Allerød interval (Stoker et al., 2022).
-However, this scenario is subject to debate, with Pico et al. (2019) linking the demise of the ice saddle with the shut-down and retreat of the Amundsen Gulf Ice
+The Laurentide Ice Sheet (LIS) was the largest component of the North American Ice Sheet Complex, which also included the Cordilleran Ice Sheet (CIS) and Innuitian Ice Sheet, during the last glaciation (Dyke et al., 2002, 2003; England et al. 2006; Seguinot et al. 2016; Stokes, 2017; Dalton et al., 2023).
+At the global Last Glacial Maximum (LGM), the LIS attained a similar extent to the present-day Antarctic Ice Sheet, providing an ideal location to study the behaviour of palaeo-ice streams.

-60 Stream between 13 ka and 11.5 ka.
+The LIS reached its all-time maximum extent during the global LGM (~26.5 - 19.0 ka) when the western margin coalesced with the CIS for the first time in the Quaternary, creating an ice saddle between the two ice sheets (Levson and Rutter, 1996; Jackson et al., 1997; Bednarski and Smith, 2007; Clark et al., 2009).
+The LIS reached its maximum areal extent at 22 ka (Dalton et al., 2023).
+However, there are significant regional variations in the timing of different ice sheet sectors in reaching their maximum position and the northwestern sector of the LIS reached it's maximum extent at ~17.5 ka, after the global LGM (Clark et al., 2009; Dalton et al., 2023).
+Numerical modelling indicates that abrupt climate warming during the Bølling-Allerød interval (14.7 - 12.9 ka) led to the expansion of the ablation area in the region of the Cordilleran-Laurentide ice saddle (Gregoire et al., 2016).
+In these model simulations, this resulted in a mass balance-elevation feedback and rapid surface lowering in the ice saddle area, which is hypothesized to have caused rapid global mean sea level rise (Gregoire et al., 2012; Gomez et al., 2015; Gregoire et al., 2016).
+Recently published chronological constraints from the Northwest Territories identify a period of rapid ice sheet thinning in the ice saddle region during the Bølling-Allerød interval (Stoker et al., 2022).
+However, this scenario is subject to debate, with Pico et al. (2019) linking the demise of the ice saddle with the shut-down and retreat of the Amundsen Gulf Ice Stream between 13 ka and 11.5 ka.